-In September 2021, the SEAI published the 2020 Provisional Energy Balance for the country stating that 42% of electricity generated in 2020 was from renewable sources, and 36.1% of this was generated from wind.
-With a renewable share of electricity generation at 70% in mind for 2030, it is now more critical than ever that we continue to progress renewable energy development in Ireland so as we are successful in meeting our 2030 target.
+As detailed in Section 1.5.5 in Chapter 1 of this EIAR, the SEAI monthly electricity generation figures for December 2020 indicate that Ireland hit it's 40% renewable energy target for 2020 with a share of renewable electricity recorded at 40.2%.
+Reporting on Ireland's target status for 2020 has not yet been published and is due for publication in the coming months.
+With a renewable share of electricity generation at 70% in mind, it is now more critical than ever that we continue to progress renewable energy development in Ireland so as we are successful in meeting our 2030 target.